Nightrollix/Ultimate-Shortcut-Beta/README.md

 # Ultimate-Shortcut-Beta
 beta and alpha versions of ultimate shorcut which is not yet open source :)

+Ultimate Shortcut is a project created by Nigtrollix/Azeem Ahmed (me).
+This app allows you to create shorrtcut for apps, websites and command line

-WARNING: THIS PROJECT IS NOT OPEN SOURCE
+WARNING: THIS PROJECT IS NOT OPEN SOURCE!

+DO NOT DISTRIBUTE

+-Azeem Ahmed/Nightrollix